SCHOOL TRIP WORKSHOPS

 Epic Ecosystems

-Using a variety of hands on and discussion-based activities and games, including being able get hands on with animal artefacts including skulls, students will begin to understand predators and prey, along with how animals fit into an ecosystem.
+Using a variety of hands on and discussion-based activities and games, including handling artefacts like replica skulls, students will be able to understand predators and prey, along with how animals fit into an ecosystem.
 We will touch on mutualistic relationships, food chains, and interdependence of species on each other.
-This will help students understand why every animal is important, with a brief look at conservation.
+Groupwork activities will help students understand why every animal is important, with a brief look at conservation.

 Learning Outcomes: